thibmaek/awesome-raspberry-pi/README.md

 * [OpenVPN-Setup](https://github.com/StarshipEngineer/OpenVPN-Setup) - Shell script to set up Raspberry Pi as an OpenVPN server.
 * [pi-gen](https://github.com/RPi-Distro/pi-gen) - Tool used to create the raspberrypi.org Raspbian images.
 This can be used to create your own custom images with specific packages installed, etc.
 * [PiVPN](http://www.pivpn.io/) - Simple, Flexible, and Managable single line install of OpenVPN Server for your Raspberry Pi.
+* [Network Presence Detector](https://github.com/initialstate/pi-sensor-free-presence-detector/wiki) - Setup a Pi Zero to scan for devices on a WiFi network and use that to determine who is "home".

 # Projects
 * [Mini OONTZ](https://cdn-learn.adafruit.com/downloads/pdf/mini-oontz-3d-printed-midi-controller.pdf) - 3D printed mini MIDI controller.